whamcloud/Online-Help/docs/Install_Guide/ig_ch_06_creating_LFS.md

 Integrated Manager for Lustre software.

-For managed, HA file systems, when the server is identified, the Integrated Manager for Lustre software agent,Integrated Manager for Lustre software, and specific dependencies (e.g. for Corosync and Pacemaker) are automatically deployed to the new storage server.
+For managed, HA file systems, when the server is identified, the Integrated Manager for Lustre software agent, Integrated Manager for Lustre software, and specific dependencies (e.g. for Corosync and Pacemaker) are automatically deployed to the new storage server.
 This simplifies software installation and avoids possible errors.